 Investing is a way of setting money aside with the expectation that your money will grow in value over time.
 When you invest, you are essentially putting your money towards assets in the hope that they will appreciate in the future.

 As the value of your assets appreciates, you make positive returns on your investments and generate some income along the way.
-In the same way, the value of your assets could also fall, and you could lose the money you invested.
+In the same way, the value of your assets could fall, and you could lose some or all of the money you invested.

 We all have financial goals.
 For some, it might be saving towards long-term goals such as living comfortably in retirement.
 For others, it might be saving towards significant life events such as buying a home or getting married.